GitauHarrison/notes/linode/server_monitoring.md

 ```

 - The first line contains the **time, the uptime and load averages of the server**.
 The load average is displayed over 1, 5, and 15 minutes to provide a better overall look at the load my server has undertaken.
 - To properly read the load average, we need to know how many CPUs our Linode has.
-If there is 1 CPU, then a load average of 1.00 eans that the server is operating at its capacity.
-This number increases to 2 if the number of CPUs is 2, etc.
+If there is 1 CPU, then a load average of 1.00 means that the server is operating at its capacity.
+This number increases to 2.00 if the number of CPUs is 2, etc.
 - A load average of 0.70 for a Linode with 1 core is generally considered a threshold.
 Anything higher requires reconfiguration of resources or the need to upgrade.